ogtayafandi/ogtayafandi/README.md

-Hello! 👋 I'm Ogtay, a passionate Front-End Developer based in Baku, Azerbaijan.
+Hello! 👋 I'm Ogtay, a passionate Front-End (Web & Mobile) Developer based in Baku, Azerbaijan.
 <br/>

 Since 2022, I have been building clean, easy-to-use websites and web apps — mostly focused on ERP systems. 🚀